 What is an I-131?

-An I-131 is a form used to apply for a reentry permit, refugee travel document, and advance parole or Advance Permission for CNMI long-term residents.
+An I-131 is a form used to apply for a reentry permit, refugee travel document, and advance parole for pending lawful permanent residents.

 Who qualifies for an I-131?

 You can expect the I-131 processing time to be between 3-5 months.
-Additional delays can be expected if your filing packet is incomplete.
+Delays can occur if your filing packet is incomplete.

 You can always reference a list of filing addresses for Form I-131, Application for Travel Document.

-What is class of admission on Form I-131?
+What is class of admission on the I-131 form?

 On the form, class of admission means your visa category that you were admitted into the U.S. under (i.e., conditional permanent resident, permanent resident)